avoneshen/Bridge-Calendar-App/README.md

 I use MongoDB for the database, and you will also need to configure a service account for Google Calendar.
 [Node JS Quickstart](https://developers.google.com/calendar/quickstart/nodejs).

+You should also ensure that you add your service account email to your calendar permissions.

 ### Installing

 The module requires the [Tower Bridge Lifts CLI application](https://github.com/aaparmeggiani/tower-bridge-lifts) by aaparmeggiani.
 Run the following to install: